Updated April 26, 2023

 - Profile page – This is your personal page on LinkedIn.
 All registered users on your LinkedIn account, with LinkedIn, can view it (unless you set it to be a private page).
 Your profile page can list your experiences, projects, training, internships, education, past work history, current and past projects, groups and associations, and more.
 Users can also forward your profile page to contacts on their lists.
-You can also make your profile page “public”- i.e allows anyone to use it or customize it so that only people whom you want can use it. so that anyone (even people not on LinkedIn) can view it.
+You can also make your profile page public, i.e., even people not on LinkedIn can view it.

-- Recommendations – Your connections can write recommendations, or testimonials, reviews, for your profile.
-These can be a powerful way you can be recommended to good jobs in the market.
+- Recommendations – Your connections can write recommendations, testimonials, and reviews for your profile.
+These can be a powerful way you can be recommended for good jobs in the market.

-- Introductions – Introductions are when a third party introduces two people who weren’t currently connected, but will hereby get connected after the introduction.
+- Introduction – Introductions are when a third party introduces two people who weren’t currently connected but will hereby get connected after the introduction.
 For instance, your colleague Sue and your client Dan don’t know each other.
 Introduction to each other can help either way to solve both work-related and personal problems.

-- Tip 1: Remember that your boss, people you work with, your colleagues, your known contacts, and others at your organization, will be able to see your LinkedIn profile.
-Do not regularly post updates or update your profile, it might give a bad picture that you are in search of other jobs!
+- Tip 1: Remember that your boss, people you work with, your colleagues, your known contacts, and others at your organization will be able to see your LinkedIn profile.
+Do not regularly post updates or update your profile.
+It might give a bad picture that you are searching for other jobs!

 Remember these guidelines when using LinkedIn:

-- Use introductions usefully; remember it’s professional way of introducing someone – Success on LinkedIn relies heavily on reputation and the way you address and put up yourself… Be careful when you ask for an introduction, recommend or introduce yourself to others.
+- Use introductions usefully – Success on LinkedIn relies heavily on reputation and how you address and put up yourself.
+Be careful when you ask for an introduction, recommend or introduce yourself to others.
 It defines you completely and does so only if you truly think everyone can benefit.

-- Always tell the truth to be it your profile or your achievements – When discussing where you’ve worked, your projects, your work anything… and what you’ve accomplished, be honest, and don’t oversell yourself but speak the work you did.
+- Always tell the truth, be it your profile or your achievements – When discussing where you’ve worked, your projects, your work, anything, and what you’ve accomplished, be honest and don’t oversell yourself but speak the work you did.

-- Be professional – LinkedIn is used mainly for professional networking, hiring and headhunting.
-So, stay professional and maintain the true etiquette’s anytime and at all times.
+- Be professional – LinkedIn is used mainly for networking and hiring.
+Stay professional and maintain the true etiquette anytime and at all times.
 Use other sites like Facebook for personal posts.
 No personal posts on LinkedIn.

-This article was just a way to help you connect better, and also help you build up a professional network where the impression be it personal or professional, that you put up helps you to find a better job, a better professional environment and a happy and empowered workplace to work at.
-Remember –‘WORK IS WORSHIP’!!So be etiquette and maintain a professional behavior even on a social network.
+This article was just a way to help you connect better and also help you build up a professional network where the impression, be it personal or professional, that you put up helps you to find a better job, a better professional environment, and a happy and empowered workplace to work at.